Juan Cortés (football manager)

-Juan Cortés Diéguez (born 5 November 1983) is a Spanish football manager, currently in charge of Bolivian club Real Tomayapo.
+Juan Cortés Diéguez (born 5 November 1983) is a Spanish football manager for Super League club Persijap Jepara.

 Early life

 He was born in 1983 in Spain.
 He studied business administration and management.

 Career

 In 2014, he was appointed manager of Thai side Pattaya United.
 In 2017, he was appointed manager of Paraguayan side Olimpia de Itá.
 In 2018, he was appointed manager of Spanish side Martos CD.
 In 2019, he was appointed manager of Salvadoran side Independiente.
 In 2020, he was appointed manager of Salvadoran side Once Deportivo.
 After that, he was appointed manager of Salvadoran side Alianza.
 In 2021, he was appointed manager of Salvadoran side Isidro Metapán.
 After that, he was appointed manager of Nicaraguan side Managua FC.
 After that, he was appointed manager of Guatemalan side Santa Lucía.
 In 2023, he was appointed manager of Salvadoran side Platense.
 In 2024, he was appointed manager of the El Salvador national under-20 football team.
 He has been described as "earned a name in CONCACAF football".

+On 7 January 2026, Tajikistan Higher League club CSKA Pamir Dushanbe announced the appointment of Cortés as their new Head Coach.
+On 16 March, however, he returned to Bolivia with San Antonio Bulo Bulo.